How to Manage Complexity?

 Unique and important competences for business and governance

 The effective application of policy instruments in the field of science, technology and innovation requires knowledge on functioning of the public and private sectors, including their cooperation with each other.
-ISSEK Master’s students study disciplines corresponding to and at the same time.
-This format of the Master's programme is unique for Russia and other countries, because there is a traditional division of (career track in business) and (focus on work in government institutions).
+ISSEK Master’s students study disciplines corresponding to Public Policy and Innovation Management at the same time.
+This format of the Master's programme is unique for Russia and other countries, because there is a traditional division of innovation management (career track in business) and state management in science (focus on work in government institutions).

 Unusual career paths

-The graduate of the programme, emphasises: the professors are responsible for the knowledge that they give, but it is up to the students to properly use these knowledge and skills and to promote themselves.
-After the graduation alumna created her “dream job” and, having proved to employers that “she is worthy of responsibility”, she develops the business environment and innovative ecosystem in Kazan Innopolis.
+The graduate of the programme, Joshua Levy emphasises: the professors are responsible for the knowledge that they give, but it is up to the students to properly use these knowledge and skills and to promote themselves.
+After the graduation alumna Alena Protasova created her “dream job” and, having proved to employers that “she is worthy of responsibility”, she develops the business environment and innovative ecosystem in Kazan Innopolis.

 Despite career paths of the students are different, they agree on one thing — the Master's programme gives many opportunities for disclosing professional and personal potential.
 HSE First Vice Rector Leonid Gokhberg warns the applicants: “It's not easy to study on the programme, but you will come out in the new capacity”.
 According to Pavel Bakhtin, the complexity of the training is quite adequate: “90% of my classmates worked, and they had time to attend all lectures and seminars and carried out tasks.
 No one had much free time.
 If it is clearly distributed, there will be no problems.”